Wednesday, November 29, 2017

 the goofy headgear?
 Why, that's the Scarlet Witch, who, as you may rightly assume, should be outfitted in red!

-By the way, I have absolutely no idea why books dated May, June, or July -- and in one case, April -- arrived on the same night!
+By the way, I have absolutely no idea why books dated May, June, and July arrived on the same night!

 And now the punchline, dear readers: I no longer have any of the comics my mother brought home that night.
 And at today's collectible prices, these books list for a total of anywhere from several hundred to several thousand dollars, depending on their condition.
 But guess what?
 They cost my mom a whopping $1.56!!!